mkdocstrings/mkdocstrings/docs/usage.md

 - `handlers`: the handlers global configuration.
 - `enable_inventory`: whether to enable inventory file generation.
   See [Cross-references to other projects / inventories](#cross-references-to-other-projects-inventories)
+- `enabled` **(New in version 0.20)**: Whether to enable the plugin.
+Defaults to `true`.
+  Can be used to reduce build times when doing local development.
+  Especially useful when used with environment variables (see example below).
 - `watch` **(deprecated)**: a list of directories to watch while serving the documentation.
   See [Watch directories](#watch-directories). **Deprecated in favor of the now built-in [`watch` feature of MkDocs](https://www.mkdocs.org/user-guide/configuration/#watch).